FWeinb/Scrubbing.js/README.md

 The `coordinate` function must return a value/object which will than subsequentialy be used as parameter for the `value` function. `value` will return the computed delta between the `startCoordinate` and the `currentCoordinate`

-Scrubber.js ships with a Horizontal/Vertical resolver.
+Scrubbing.js ships with a Horizontal/Vertical resolver.
 (See Example below)

 ### Adapter

-Adapters are used to bridge between the DOM and the Scrubber.
+Adapters are used to bridge between the DOM and the Scrubbing Element.

     var BasicAdapter = {

-      init : function ( scrubberElement ) { },
+      init : function ( scrubbingElement ) { },

-      start : function ( scrubberElement ) { },
+      start : function ( scrubbingElement ) { },

-      change : function ( scrubberElement, value, delta ) { },
+      change : function ( scrubbingElement, value, delta ) { },

-      end : function ( scrubberElement ) { }
+      end : function ( scrubbingElement ) { }
     };

-The `init` function of an adapter is called everytime a new scrubber element was created.
+The `init` function of an adapter is called everytime a new scrubbing element was created.
 You can perfome inital task there.

 In the `start` function which is called when the scrubbing has started you must return the inital (numeric) value.
 From which you want to scrub.